mostscript/plonebuild/README.rst

-UPIQ buildout
+Mostscript buildout
 =============

-This is a Plone buildout for UPIQ projects.
-It aims to include Python 2.7 and an application stack build for Plone including:
+This is a Plone buildout for Mostscript projects

+It aims to include Python 2.7 and an application stack build for Plone,
+including:

 * Multiple instances of Zope/ZServer
 * varnish + haproxy front end
 * PosgreSQL and Memcached for use by RelStorage back-end.
-* UPIQ and third-party add-ons, customizations
+* Application packages and third-party add-ons, customizations
 * Application service control via supervisord

 Building Python
 ---------------

-* Mac: as of OS X 10.11 (El Capitan), OpenSSL libraries are not included in the core Apple distribution of the OS.
-  As such, use of homebrew openssl package is recommended, via:
+* Mac: install OpenSSL via Homebrew:

   - `$ brew install openssl`